miskosan/learn-php-notes/README.md

 Mac OS X

-macOS Catalina comes with PHP 7.3 pre installed.
+macOS Catalina comes with PHP 7.3 preinstalled.
 You can find default PHP config in /etc/php.ini.default.

 You can install PHP 7.4 with Homebrew.